understanding-search/maze-dataset/docs/paper/paper.md

 ## Tokenized Output Formats {#tokenized-output-formats}

+Autoregressive transformer models can be quite sensitive to the exact format of the input data, and may use delimiter tokens to perform reasoning steps [@pfau2024dotbydot].
+To facilitate systematic investigation of this, we provide a variety of tokenized output formats.

-To train autoregressive text models such as transformers, we convert mazes to token sequences in two steps.
+We convert mazes to token sequences in two steps.
 First, the maze is stringified using `as_tokens()`.
 The `MazeTokenizerModular` class provides a powerful interface for configuring maze stringification behavior.
 Second, the sequence of strings is tokenized into integers using `encode()`.
 Tokenization uses a fixed vocabulary for simplicity.
-Mazes up to 50x50 are supported using unique tokens, and up to 128x128 when using coordinate tuple tokens.
+Mazes up to $50 \times 50$ are supported using unique tokens, and up to $128 \times 128$ when using coordinate tuple tokens.

 There are many algorithms by which one might tokenize a 2D maze into a 1D format usable by autoregressive text models.
 Training multiple models on the encodings output from each of these algorithms may produce very different internal representations, learned solution algorithms, and levels of performance.
 To allow exploration of how different maze tokenization algorithms affect these models, the `MazeTokenizerModular` class contains a rich set of options to customize how mazes are stringified.
 This class contains 19 discrete parameters, resulting in over 5.8 million unique tokenizers.
 But wait, there's more!
 There are 6 additional parameters available in the library which are untested but further expand the the number of tokenizers by a factor of $44/3$ to 86 million.